 In addition to these recommendations, the government has decided to take exceptional measures to guarantee the provision of the required care during this period of crisis.
 These measures are aimed at increasing the number of health care professionals who can help in the management of this health crisis and supporting doctors and nurses in caring for patients during the pandemic.

 A first measure concerned the temporary authorisation of performing nursing activities by health care professionals other than those already authorised to do so in normal times.
 This authorisation would nevertheless be restricted to activities that are necessary to cope with the consequences of COVID-19.
 A second measure concerned the requisition of all health care professionals licensed to practice under three conditions: (i) when a facility in which health care is provided (such as nursing homes, homes for older people, hospitals or individual practices) is faced with a shortage of health care professionals that no longer allows it to function properly; (ii) this shortage can no longer be addressed by increasing capacity in accordance with crisis plans or on a voluntary basis; and (iii) requisitioned health care professionals will be assigned exclusively to managing the consequences of the coronavirus.
-Nevertheless, because of the reactions of trade unions, these measures were dropped.
+Nevertheless, because of the reactions of trade unions, these measures were dropped (but were re-discussed during the second wave, see below).

 At the level of federated entities, list of reserves are also organised to provide assistance in the health services under their competencies (such as nursing homes and homes for older people) in cases where additional support would be required.
 The call is particularly aimed at volunteers with medical experience, such as medical or nursing students, as well as retired doctors who can still help out.
 People can register via the respective platforms created by Iriscare (Brussels), the Flemish Agency for Care and Health (Z&G), the Walloon Agency for a quality life (AViQ, also for non-medical volunteers), and the German Community (2-5).
 Insurance may be provided by the Federated entities to cover for the work of volunteers during the crisis (6-8).
 Online platforms were also created to help GPs monitoring COVID-19 patients remotely (9) as well as specific mobile teams to improve care for COVID-19 patients at home (10).